 The strength of a topical corticosteroid refers to the amount of active ingredient(s) in the product.
 The frequency is the amount of times that it is applied, such as once a day or multiple times per day.
 The amount refers to the size of medication needed to treat the affected area.
 These factors matter because they can help providers understand how much medication may be absorbed through the skin and into the bloodstream.

 Certain parts of the body can absorb medication more easily than other areas.
-For example, the skin on the face and groin are thinner and more medication can potentially be absorbed when those areas are treated, compared with other parts of the body.
+For example, the skin on the face and groin are thinner, and more medication can potentially be absorbed when those areas are treated, compared with other parts of the body.
 More medication can also be absorbed through broken skin or if applied under a bandage or dressing.
-The stronger the topical corticosteroid, the more likely a higher amount will be absorbed into the blood.
+The stronger the topical corticosteroid, the more likely a higher amount of the medication will be absorbed into the blood.
 It is usually suggested to use the lowest effective strength for the shortest time needed to treat your condition.

 I use topical corticosteroids.
 Can it make it harder for me to get pregnant?